-By the conclusion of the FEED phase, each selected contractor shall produce a comprehensive set of technical deliverables.
+By the conclusion of the FEED phase, the selected contractor shall produce a comprehensive set of technical deliverables.
 These deliverables will form the basis for the project's investment decision and the input to the EPC phase.
 The required FEED deliverables include, but are not limited to, the following:

 - Design Basis Memorandum: A complete Basis of Design document covering all key design criteria for the project.
-This includes feed and product specifications (purity, pressure, temperature of hydrogen and LOHC at battery limits), design capacity (throughput of hydrogen to be stored/released per day or year), site conditions (environmental data, utilities available, design ambient conditions), and any specific client requirements or standards to be adhered to.
-This document will be the reference for all subsequent design work. - Process Flow Diagrams (PFDs): Diagrams for the hydrogenation and dehydrogenation processes, showing all major equipment and process streams.
-Accompanied by corresponding detailed heat and material balance sheets for each major operating case (e.g. normal operation, turndown, startup/shutdown as relevant). - Piping and Instrumentation Diagrams (P&IDs): Issued for Design P&IDs for all process and utility systems in the scope accompanied by line lists.
+This includes all the utilities supply and design parameters (quality, temperature, pressure etc....), design capacity, site conditions (environmental data, utilities available, design ambient conditions), and any specific client requirements or standards to be adhered to.
+This document will be the reference for all subsequent design work. - Process Flow Diagrams (PFDs): Diagrams for the utilities and offsites, showing all major equipment and process / utility streams.
+Accompanied by corresponding detailed heat and material balance sheets for each major operating case (e.g. normal operation, turndown, startup/shutdown as relevant).

+- Piping and Instrumentation Diagrams (P&IDs): Issued for Design P&IDs for all process and utility systems in the scope accompanied by line lists.
 These should illustrate equipment items, piping, instrumentation, control loops, safety valves, and interlocks.
-Each FEED package should have complete P&IDs that will later be refined in detailed design. - Equipment Datasheets and Specifications: Issued for Design datasheets for all significant equipment, including reactors (hydrogenation reactor, dehydrogenation reactor), pumps, compressors, heat exchangers, pressure vessels, storage tanks, fired heaters, and filtration or purification units.
+Each FEED package should have complete P&IDs that will later be refined in detailed design. - Equipment Datasheets and Specifications: Issued for Design datasheets for all significant equipment, including, pumps, compressors, heat exchangers, pressure vessels, storage tanks, fired heaters, package units and filtration or purification units.
 Each datasheet should specify design and operating parameters, materials of construction, design codes, and utility requirements.
 Vendor quotes or budgetary pricing for key equipment should be obtained during FEED to support the cost estimate. - General Arrangement and Plot Plan: Drawings showing the proposed layout of the facility, including equipment footprints, elevations, and routing of major piping runs.
-The plot plan should illustrate the optimized arrangement of the hydrogenation unit, dehydrogenation unit, storage areas for LOHC (if required), hydrogen storage (if any), flare system (if required), control room, substation, and any other ancillary facilities.
+The plot plan should illustrate the optimized arrangement of the utility systems, storage areas for LOHC (if required), flare system, control room, substation, and any other ancillary facilities.
 Ensure that layout considerations include safety spacing, access for maintenance, and future expansion if relevant.
+BoP-OSBL contractor shall coordinate with LOHC ISBL FEED contractor and Electrolyzer OEM for obtaining the footprint for ISBL units and other OSBL requirements.